 Wyoming is the best foreigner-friendly state for non-US residents.

 Wyoming LLCs offer the best asset protection laws, no state or capital gain taxes, very low annual fees of $50, anonymous ownership (member names are not disclosed) and very foreigner-friendly laws.

-Benefits such as these, combined with my personal service, make Wyoming the best state to incorporate business for non-US residents.
+Benefits such as these, combined with my service, make Wyoming the best state to incorporate a business for non-US residents.

 Why Delaware is the Best State to Incorporate an Online Business

-Delaware is considered to be the most business-friendly state for incorporate online business.
+Delaware is considered to be the most business-friendly state to incorporate online business LLC.